-The board of directors is to manage the company's affairs in the interests of the company and all its shareholders.
+The board of directors is to manage the company's affairs in the interests of the company and all its shareholders and to ensure and promote a good company culture.

-- 3.1 The principle tasks of the board of directors include - establishing the overall goals and strategy of the company, - appointing, evaluating and, if necessary, dismissing the chief executive officer, - identifying how sustainability issues impact risks to and business opportunities for the company, - defining appropriate guidelines to govern the company's conduct in society, with the aim of ensuring its longterm value creation capability, - ensuring that there is an appropriate system for follow-up and control of the company's operations and the risks to the company that are associated with its operations, and - ensuring that there is a satisfactory process for monitoring the company's compliance with laws and other regulations relevant to the company's operations, as well as the application of internal guidelines, and. - ensuring that the company's external communications are characterised by openness, and that they are accurate, reliable and relevant. - .2 The board is to approve any significant assignments the chief executive officer has outside the company.
+- 3.1 The principle tasks of the board of directors include - establishing the overall goals and strategy of the company, - appointing, evaluating and, if necessary, dismissing the chief executive officer, - establishing the overall goals and strategy of the company, - identifying how sustainability issues impact risks to and business opportunities for the company, - defining appropriate guidelines to govern the company's conduct in society, with the aim of ensuring its long-term value creation capability, - ensuring that there is an appropriate system for follow-up and control of the company's operations and the risks to the company that are associated with its operations, - ensuring that there is a satisfactory process for monitoring the company's compliance with laws and other regulations relevant to the company's operations, as well as the application of internal guidelines, and - ensuring that the company's external communications are characterised by openness, and that they are accurate, reliable and relevant. - 3.2 The board is to approve any significant assignments the chief executive officer has outside the company.